 Related Post: 8 Alternatives to Traditional Baby Registries & Gifts

 These high chairs also had limited resale availability.
 There were no Keekaroo high chairs available within 100 miles of 3 of our cities.
 Again, you may be able to use this limited stock to your advantage when reselling this baby item.

 5. Keekaroo changing pad

-Keekaroo also makes a changing pad that is solid material for easy cleaning.
+Keekaroo also makes their Peanut Changing Pad that is made of a solid material for easy cleaning.
 It is not porous so baby pee doesn’t seep into it and you do not need to get a changing pad cover for it.
 They also advertise that it is soft enough for a baby to nap in but I have a hard time envisioning that happening in real life.